Triweb/triweb/README.md

  * Lists the TWAs that are present in the Container into a dictionary object.
  *
  * @returns {Promise<Record<string, {
+ *
- *             id: string,                          // The app's unique identifier as defined in its manifest file.
+ *             id: string,                          // The app's unique identifier
+ *                                                  // as defined in its manifest file.

  *             assets: Triweb.Container.AppAssets,  // App asset files.

  *             manifest: Object,                    // Application manifest data.
+ *
- *             manifestUrl: string,                 // The URL from which the manifest file was originally downloaded.
+ *             manifestUrl: string,                 // The URL from which the manifest
+ *                                                  // file was originally downloaded.
+ *
- *             version: string,                     // The installed version of the application.
+ *             version: string,                     // The installed app version.
+ *
  *           }>>} A promise that resolves with a dictionary object.
  *                The keys of the dictionary are app IDs, and the values are objects
  *                containing details about each app.